bradleydamato/learningGO/README.md

 # learningGO
-Just a place to keep Go projects
+Just a place to keep Go projects.
+I'm learning it for fun.